-The fundamental property of the Query Tool is then proved by means of a simple induction.
+The fundamental property of the tool is then proved by means of a simple induction.

-THEOREM 1.
+Theorem 1.
 The query obtained from an initial satisfiable atomic query through a finite sequence of applications of the operations addComp, addRel, substitute, weaken and delete is satisfiable.